ZukisaniG/Codveda_Data_Analytics/README.md

 ## Project Overview

 This project is a data analytics project completed as part of the Codveda Data Analytics task list.
+The project demonstrates a full data analytics workflow using Python, Tableau, and machine learning techniques.

-The project uses a stock prices dataset to perform data cleaning, exploratory data analysis, basic data visualization, regression analysis, and interactive dashboard creation using Tableau.
+The project focuses mainly on stock prices data, which was used for data cleaning, exploratory data analysis, basic visualization, regression analysis, time-series analysis, and dashboard development.
+A separate sentiment dataset was also used for natural language processing and sentiment analysis.

-The main goal of the project is to clean and analyze stock price data, identify trends and relationships, build a simple predictive model, and present insights through an interactive dashboard.
+The main goal of the project is to clean, analyse, visualise, model, and present data insights in a clear and practical way.

 ---

-## Dataset
+## Datasets Used

-The dataset used in this project is:
+The project uses two datasets:

+### 1. Stock Prices Dataset

+File:

 `2) Stock Prices Data Set.csv`

-After cleaning, the final dataset was saved as:
+Cleaned version:

 `cleaned_stock_prices.csv`

-The dataset contains stock market information with the following fields:
+The stock prices dataset contains stock market information with the following fields:

 - Symbol
 - Date